-The AVENUE project teams have been actively engaged on several fronts to promote the visibility of the project but also that of the AMs and the On demand and Door-to-door technologies more widely.
+The AVENUE project teams have been actively engaged on several fronts to promote the visibility of the project as well as the Automated Minibus (AMs) and the On demand and Door-to-door technologies one.
 More than one million people have been informed about the project.

 The AVENUE project communication took place via several methods